missionpinball/mpf-docs/install/mac.rst

 ``/Library/Frameworks/Python.framework/Versions/3.9/bin/python3``

 If you see something else, then run ``which -a python3`` to see what other versions are installed.
 Then copy the path to the version you installed (which will be the ``/Library/Frameworks/...`` version), and use that in Step 5 (the initial pipx installation command) when you install MPF.

+If you get an error about a failure while loading assets, and you see some references to PIL, there's a potential conflict with an image library that you can remove.
+To do that, use the following command:

+``pipx runpip mpf uninstall pillow``

+This command uses pipx to run a pip command inside the mpf environment to uninstall a package called pillow.
+(Phew!)